-Essential Pet Preventive Care To Promote Optimal Long Term Health
+Essential Pet Preventive Care For Optimal Long Term Health

 Preventive care exams - also called routine wellness exams - are annual or twice-yearly pet checkups designed to give your dog or cat their very best shot at a long and healthy life.
 These exams provide you with the information you need to care for your pet's unique needs, and allow your vet to monitor the health of your four-legged friend on a regular basis so that any concerning changes or developing issues can be more easily spotted.